bit-biscuit/hello-hacktoberfest/README.md

 ```
 git clone https://github.com/yourname/hello-hacktoberfest.git
 ```
-where `this-is-you` is your GitHub username.
+where `yourname` is your GitHub username.
 Here you're copying the contents of the first-contributions repository in GitHub to your computer.

 ## Create a branch